LesleyLai/blog/contents/blog/const_and_reference_member_variables/en.md

 ---

-In the conventional wisdom of the C++ community, `const` or reference member variables are considered problematic.
+In the conventional wisdom of the C++ community, non-static `const` or reference data variables are considered problematic.
 Surprisingly, I cannot find a single resource dedicated to this topic.

 I decide to write this post because the same problem raises several time by different people on Twitter and the [#include ＜C++＞ discord server](https://discord.com/invite/ZPErMGW).